irahorecka/python-bikewise/README.rst

 - Access the ``locations`` endpoint if you'd like to map incident locations.
 This endpoint behaves exactly like incidents, but returns a valid geojson.
 - Access the ``locations.markers`` endpoint (behaves like root ``locations`` endpoint) to return simplestyled markers (mapbox styled markers).

 A table of acceptable parameters for methods in ``BikeWise()``.
-Note: some parameters are restricted to certain methods - please look at the examples below.
+Note, some parameters are restricted to certain methods - please look at the examples below.

 +----------------------+-----------+------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | ﻿Parameter            | Data Type | Description                                          | Notes                                                                                                                                                                                                             |